-You may voluntarily withdraw from the program without being penalized up to the end of the 6th week of a semester.
+You may voluntarily withdraw from the program without being penalized up to the END OF THE 6TH WEEK of a semester.
 You must notify the Director of Student Services, in WRITING, of your intent to voluntarily withdraw (e.g. personal reasons).
 A "W" will be entered for the course on the student's transcripts and does not affect the student's grade point average.

 If the school does not receive written notification, you will then be dismissed due to non-attendance.
 You will receive a notation of F in all course work.
 This status is conferred after 30 consecutive days of absence.
 (See Enrollment Policy.)
 If, after the beginning of the 7th week, you wish to withdraw from AAMI, you must request a withdrawal from the Director of Student Services.

-Comprehensive Review and Comprehensive Exam
+Comprehensive Review